How Do I Claim a PPI Tax Refund in 2023?

-- The deadline for PPI tax refunds is 5th April 2024
+• The deadline for PPI tax refunds was 5th April 2024

-- What the PPI tax refund from HMRC is
+• What the PPI tax refund from HMRC was

-This article will go over what a PPI tax refund from HMRC is, why you’re able to claim it and when the deadline is.
-When it comes to reclaiming tax in 2023, the countdown is on before it’s too late to reclaim PPI tax.
-Even though the deadline for making a PPI claim passed a while back, it’s not yet impossible to get the tax refunded.
+This article will go over what a PPI tax refund from HMRC was, why you were able to claim it and when the deadline was.
+When it comes to reclaiming tax in 2024, the countdown was on before it became too late to reclaim PPI tax.
+Even though the deadline for making a PPI claim passed a while back, it’s now virtually impossible to get the tax refunded.

 When you received a PPI payout, 20% tax was automatically deducted from the interest.
 This reduced how much you received in compensation, but mostly this was unfair as many people did not need to pay this tax.
 Since 2016, you’ve been able to earn a certain amount of interest a year without having to pay tax on it.